Kinetec; mobilization after surgery .

-If you've had surgery on your knee, of course you want to recover as quickly as possible.
+If you have had surgery on your knee, you obviously want to recover as soon as possible.
 An important part of this is to regain mobility.
 This means being allowed and able to take support on the leg and having control over what the leg does.
 To get this done, it is important to start physical therapy immediately after knee surgery.

-As you may know (or have experienced), the knee becomes swollen after surgery.
-We often say that there is fluid (hydrops) in the knee.
+As you may know (or have experienced), a knee becomes thick after surgery.
+In doing so, we often say that there is fluid (hydrops) in the knee.
 In reality, it is a reaction of the mucous membrane of the knee causing excess fluid to accumulate in the knee.
-It may feel unpleasant that the knee is thick because it can cause an oppressive feeling, or the feeling that you are restricted in movement.
+It may feel annoying that the knee is thick because it can cause an oppressive feeling, or the feeling that you are limited in movement.
 However, the thickening of the knee has a tremendously useful function.
-The presence of fluid in the knee and the postoperative heat that comes with it attracts certain cells that are important during the process of connective tissue repair.
-It also attracts cells that are responsible for clearing away tissue such as that from the wound.
-So it's not a bad thing that the knee gets swollen after surgery.
-However, we want to make sure that this swelling goes down and remains stable, preferably within a short period of time.
-This is because it means that we have been able to bring the knee into a calm state.
+The presence of fluid in the knee and the accompanying heat after surgery attracts certain cells that are important in the process of connective tissue repair.
+It also attracts cells responsible for clearing tissue such as that of the wound.
+So it's not bad at all that the knee swells up after surgery.
+However, we do want to make sure that this swelling should preferably subside and remain stable within not too long a time.
+This is because this means that we have managed to bring the knee into a calm state.
 One in which we can rehabilitate properly.

-The draining of fluid in the knee is done by a well-dosed alternation of movement and rest.
-We therefore always advise you to really rest a lot after surgery and put your leg up.
+We do the draining of fluid in the knee by the well-dosed alternation of exercise and rest.
+Therefore, we always advise you to really rest a lot after surgery and put your leg up.
 In addition, we would like you to perform various exercises.
-These are intended to reduce the loss of muscle mass, to help drain fluids and to stimulate blood circulation in the leg.
-The idea behind this is that during exercise, the pumping function of the blood and lymph vessels is activated so we can thus stimulate the removal of unnecessary fluid.
-The removal of fluid causes less pressure around the joint which makes it easier to move.
-This in turn helps in the proper execution of exercises so you can more quickly regain mobility over the joint.
-Being able to move better prevents the joint from stiffening.
+These aim to reduce the loss of muscle mass, be helpful in draining fluid and stimulate blood circulation in the leg.
+The idea behind this is that during exercise, the pumping function of the blood and lymph vessels is activated, so we can stimulate the removal of unnecessary fluid.
+The drainage of fluid reduces the pressure around the joint allowing it to move more easily.
+This in turn is helpful in being able to perform exercises properly, allowing you to regain mobility over the joint faster.
+Being able to move better in turn prevents the joint from stiffening up.

 For more questions or physical therapy after surgery mail to firstname.lastname@example.org or call 013-3020191 we are happy to make an appointment.